 \subsection{Preliminaries}

-~ Consider a discrete RGB image $f$, where $f[i,j,0],f[i,j,1],f[i,j,2]$ denotes the red, green, and blue values at position $(i,j)$.
-We further denote as $g$ the feature map resulting from a DNN's convolution layer of $f$ with the filter $\omega$ without bias.
-The feature map $g$ can be expressed as
+~ Consider a discrete RGB image $f$, where $f[i,j,0],f[i,j,1],f[i,j,2]$ denote the red, green, and blue values at position $(i,j)$, respectively.
+We further denote $g$ as the feature map resulting from a DNN's convolution layer of $f$ with the filter $\omega$ without bias.
+The feature map $g$ can be expressed as:

-where $\mathcal{N}$ is a square kernel that defines the spatial size of the convolution kernel, $c$ is the index of the channel, and $C_{\mbox{out}}$ is the number of channels output of the layer, and $b$ is the bias equal to zeros if we consider the unbiased convolution.
-In this case, we consider the convolution with a bias $b$, then $g$ can be expressed as
+where $\mathcal{N}$ is a square kernel that defines the spatial size of the convolution kernel, $c$ is the index of the channel, $C_{\mbox{out}}$ is the number of channels output by the layer, and $b$ is the bias, which is equal to zero if we consider unbiased convolution.

 By analogy, mathematical morphology~\cite{Jserra} operators are non-linear image operators based on the spatial structure of the image.
-First, these operators were proposed for binary images; now, they have been extended for grayscale images.
-Let $f$ be a grayscale image representing a function, with the intensity at position $x$, denoted as $f(x)$.
-The two basic operations in morphology are performed at the grey level, such that we define the erosion and dilation operations on their discrete version respectively as: $\varepsilon_{b}(f)[n_1,n_2]= \min_{(i,j) \in \mathcal{N}} f[n_1 +i,n_2+j] - b[i,j]$ and $\varepsilon_{b}(f)[n_1,n_2]= \max_{(i,j) \in \mathcal{N}} f[n_1 -i,n_2-j] + b[i,j]$ where $b=\left[b_{-n} , \ldots, b_{n}\right]$ is a structuring element (SE).
-In Figure \ref{DE}, we observe that the dilation increases the bright areas based on the shape of the SE leading to a brighter image.
-Erosion is the morphological dual to dilation and will decrease the bright areas.
-We can see a direct link between the dilation erosion and convolution where the dilation is a convolution in the max + algebra as explained in \cite{angulo2017convolution}.
+Initially, these operators were proposed for binary images, but have now been extended to grayscale images.
+Let $f$ be a grayscale image representing a function, with the intensity at position $x$ denoted as $f(x)$.
+The two basic operations in morphology are performed at the gray level, such that we define the erosion and dilation operations on their discrete version respectively as: $\varepsilon_{b}(f)[n_1,n_2]= \min_{(i,j) \in \mathcal{N}} f[n_1 +i,n_2+j] - b[i,j]$ and $\varepsilon_{b}(f)[n_1,n_2]= \max_{(i,j) \in \mathcal{N}} f[n_1 -i,n_2-j] + b[i,j]$, where $b=\left[b_{-n} , \ldots, b_{n}\right]$ is a structuring element (SE).
+In Figure \ref{DE}, we observe that the dilation increases the bright areas based on the shape of the SE, leading to a brighter image.
+Erosion is the morphological dual to dilation and decreases the bright areas.
+We can see a direct link between the dilation/erosion and convolution, whereby the dilation is a convolution in the max + algebra, as explained in \cite{angulo2017convolution}.

-These operations are increasing hence: $f<g \Rightarrow \varepsilon_{b}(f)(x)<\varepsilon_{b}(f)(x)$ or$f<g \Rightarrow \delta_{b}(f)(x)<\delta_{b}(f)(x)$.
-In addition, the erosion is anti-extensive, while the dilation is extensive hence:$f>=\varepsilon_{b}(f)(x)$ and $\delta_{b}(f)(x)>=f$.
+These operations are increasing, hence: $f<g \Rightarrow \varepsilon_{b}(f)(x)<\varepsilon_{b}(f)(x)$ or$f<g \Rightarrow \delta_{b}(f)(x)<\delta_{b}(f)(x)$.
+In addition, the erosion is anti-extensive, while the dilation is extensive, hence:$f>=\varepsilon_{b}(f)(x)$ and $\delta_{b}(f)(x)>=f$.